 It may sound harsh, but if your best friend was planning a ski vacation while you were planning a beach break, would you make the same plans, buy the same gear, board the same plane…?

 There you go!

-This is especially true for independent women who like to prove they can do everything as good as men and end up overwhelmed in the process.
+This is especially true for the strong, independent women who like to prove they can do everything as good as men and end up overwhelmed in the process.

 Yes, you can carry your suitcase and your all your grocery like a big girl.

-Yes, you can probably figure your way out of this maze of a file you’re working on.
-It doesn’t mean you should do it all by yourself.
+And yes, you’re certainly smart enough to figure your way out of this maze of a file you’ve been working on for months.
+However, it doesn’t mean you should do it all by yourself.

-When your friendly colleague who noticed your zombie-look from all the all-nighters you’ve been pulling offers to lend a helping hand, don’t say ‘oh don’t worry about it I am fine’!
+When your friendly and supportive colleague who has noticed your gaunt zombie look from all the all-nighters you’ve been pulling offers a helping hand, don’t say: ‘Oh, don’t worry.
+I am fine’!

 – Make a list of the activities you do on a regular basis.
 Next to each activity add a + or a – sign, according to whether each activity drains or uplift you.

 – Cut down on the activities with a – sign.
-And see how you can add more + activities to your list.
+And find ways to add more + activities to your list.

-If you’d like take your spring cleaning up a few notches, make sure to join my FREE step into the flow 21 day challenge.
-This challenge gives you tons of powerful easy-to-implement, bite-sized tips to get back in the sweet spot of your life and let go of what weights you down.
+If you’d like take your spring cleaning up a few notches, this 21 day stress-free living challenge will give you tons of powerful, easy-to-implement, bite-sized tips and strategies to spring-clean your mindset, strengthen your boundaries, let go of what weights you down so you can get back in the sweet spot of your life.